carsonchapman1123/Tetris/README.md

 # Tetris

-This is a basic Tetris implementation using the Tkinter module.
+This is a basic Tetris implementation done in Python using the Tkinter module.
 It can be run using the following commands:

 ```bash
 git clone https://github.com/carsonchapman1123/Tetris